DEIB-GECO/GSEACompass/README.md

 - *Electron.js* on the desktop frontend
 - *Datatables.js* as a view engine for post-analysis tables

-## Run instructions
+## Build instructions

 ### Download

-Download the latest stable version of GSEAWrap from the [releases page](https://github.com/DEIB-GECO/GSEAWrap/releases).
+Download GSEAWrap source code

 ### Run dependencies